ethannicholas/Frost/docs/properties.md

 ==========

-A `property` is a value of an object which is used like a [field](fields.html), but which actually results in a [function](functions.html) call for getting its value and a [method](methods.html) call for setting its value.
+A `property` is a value of an object which is used like a [field](fields.html), but which actually results in a [function](functions.html) call when getting its value and a [method](methods.html) call when setting its value.
 There are many advantages of properties, such as:

 1. The ability to perform additional actions when a property is set
 2. The ability to compute property values at runtime, without having to store them in the object